Masalale/recipe_finder/README.md

 - Search for recipes by cuisine.
 - Save favorite recipes locally.
 - View a list of saved favorite recipes.
-- Share recipies with on socials (Facebook, Twitter, WhatsApp, and Email).
+- Share recipies with on socials (Facebook, Twitter, WhatsApp, and Email). # Works only when running locally in your machine ;)

 ## Project Structure